edelooff/variable-scope/content/python/hexagon-tiling-part2.rst

 Canvas sizing and shape wrapping
 ================================

 To be able to use the generated image as a tiled background, the shapes must wrap from left to right.
-That is, if the left edge of a row shows a pentagon that lacks a small fraction, the right edge of the row should end with that fraction.
+That is, if a row contains a hexagon that is cut off on the left edge, the portion that was cut off should be the end of that row on the right edge, and vice-versa.

 This is a complex way of saying that the width of the image must be an exact multiple of the pattern size.
 The pattern in this case is the smallest shape from which a repeating pattern can be constructed.
 For the hexagons generator we have, this pattern is one column wide and two rows tall.